Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 9) Integration of the "Multi-line PM Framework" (Credit to 1230James)
 10) Alerts can now open custom windows (Credit to Bahmut)
 11) More than three local goods can now be shown in state building panel correctly (Credit to Bahmut)
+12) Variables can be set on journal entries to change the colors of certain progress bars (Credit to Alexedishi)

 ## Alternative Event Windows